top of page

 2. The Region VI Web site should not include information used as a revenue resource by the National or Regional offices without specific approval.
 This includes advertisements (including national job postings), membership mailing lists, and brochures that are sold for a fee.

-3. Links from the Web site to commercial entities that provide useful information to NCURA members are encouraged.
+3. Links from the Web site to commercial entities that provide useful information to NCURA members are permitted.
 Such links will be provided at no cost.

 4. Any opinions that may be construed as being the opinion of NCURA should not be included on the Region VI Web site, unless specifically approved by the Regional Chair and the NCURA Executive Committee.